hardkorebob/dust-lang/README.md

 # The Dust Manifesto

-We begin as dust, and to dust we return.
+From dust our bodies spring and to dust we return.

 It is the alpha and the omega, the substrate of all creation.